hetal81/Extension-get-started/create-extension.md

 npm install -g @gofynd/fdk-cli
 ```

-- To Check `fdk-cli` is successfully installed, run this command in your terminal:
+- To Check `fdk-cli` is successfully installed, run the following command in your terminal:
 ```bash
 fdk --version
 ```